deepan/deepan.github.com/_posts/2013-07-19-when-agile-is-followed-just-as-a-practice.md

 ---
 layout: page
-title: When agile is followed as a practice
+title: When agile is followed just as a practice
 date: 2013-07-19 12:25:00
 ---